-- Portable free dental clinics conducted over a two-day period for adults from underserved households.
+- Portable free dental clinics are conducted over a two-day period, offering complimentary care for adults from under-served households.

-- Programs rotate throughout the state and each requires a host community.
+- Programs rotate throughout the state, each requiring a host community.

-- Vary in size – depending on funding and volunteers – and serve anywhere from 300 to 3,000 patients.
+- Each clinic varies in size – depending on funding and volunteers – to serve anywhere from 300 to 3,000 patients.

-- Offer a one patient to one dentist ratio and all sizes include digital X-rays, instrument sterilization and supplies for each patient.
+- Provides a one-to-one patient to dentist ratio, guaranteeing digital X-rays, instrument sterilization and supplies for each patient.

-- Clinics are staffed by volunteer dentists, dental hygienists, dental assistants, lab techs, health professionals and general community volunteers from the host city and across the state.
+- Clinics are staffed by volunteers, including dentists, dental hygienists, dental assistants, lab techs, health professionals, and community members.

 This model of access to care through volunteerism is the hallmark of the Foundation’s MOM clinic outreach program.